-Our compensation committee consists of , and .
+Our compensation committee will consist of Teena Lerner, Ph.D., Joel S. Marcus and Jay S. Skyler, M.D.
 Our board of directors has determined that all members are independent under the Nasdaq Listing Rules and are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The chair of our compensation committee is
+The chair of our compensation committee is Dr. Lerner.